 Phonology is the study of how speech sounds are used in a particular language, the relationship between the sounds, and how they are used to give meanings.
-It is the sound system and sound patterns.
+It is the study of sound system and sound patterns in a language.

 There is segmental and supra-segmental phonology.
 Segmental phonology involves the study of unit sounds, i.e. consonants and vowels while supra-segmental phonology describes phonological systems that are discrete such as assimilation, deletion, elision, contraction, etc.

 There are also prosodic features such as syllables, stress, rhythm, pitch, and intonation.

 Morphology can be regarded as the study of word formation, the internal structures of words, and the rules governing their formation.
 We study morphological processes in morphology.

 Morphological processes: The morphological process of the English Language is varied.
 They can derived from affixation, compounding, blending, clipping, invention methods, acronyms, etc.

 Affixation: Affixation is a process of adding a prefix or a suffix to the root word to form a new word and a new meaning.
 The process of affixation can be divided into prefixation (prefix) and suffixation (suffix).